 John Kerry spoke to the world about the centrality of Israel’s security to any peace agreement, even after a history of the State Department giving only scant lip service to Israel’s need to fight terrorism, while the US enabled Iran to keep its entire nuclear weapons infrastructure.
 Kerry said that “friendships require mutual repect.”
 Is that why Obama snubbed Israel by turning down an invitation to speak to the Knesset and opted to address Israeli students – long before Netanyahu came to address Congress in 2015?

 Neither the Israeli people nor Israeli leadership was listening to Kerry.
 The Trump administration made clear that they think the Obama/ Kerry policies were total failures.
-The major pro-Israel groups came out against the UN vote and Kerry speech and educated the broader pro-Israel community that the remarks were disgraceful, and the approach unacceptable.
+The major pro-Israel groups came out against the UN vote and Kerry’s speech, and went on to educate the broader pro-Israel community that the remarks were disgraceful, and the approach unacceptable.

 Which leaves a person to wonder who Kerry was actually addressing.

 The reality was that the speech was not meant as a call to action for Israel or the incoming Trump administration to move the region towards peace.
 Kerry was addressing the Arab world and telling them they were right all along.
 Kerry followed a long list of Democrats seeking a lavish life in retirement, like Jimmy Carter, the Clinton Foundation and Al Gore.